ruchisahota/gaia/doc/documentation.md

 RedirectURL is the URL that will be send back to the user to redirect for authentication if there is no user authorization information in the API request.
-If the redirect flag is not set, this field has no meaning.The template is a Go Lang template where specific functions are supported.
+URL can be defined if a redirection is requested only.

 #### `selectors (external:policies_list)`